w3c/svgwg/master/coords.md

 </div>
 </div>

-<p>In this example the intrinsic aspect ratio of the outermost <a>SVG viewport</a> is
+<p>In this example the intrinsic aspect ratio of the outermost [=SVG viewport=] is
 1:1.
-An aspect ratio calculation in this case allows embedding in an object within a containing block that is only constrained in one direction.</p>
+An aspect ratio calculation in this case allows embedding in an object within a containing block that is only constrained in one direction.

 <div class="example">
 <div class="exampleheader">